Portions: 6 porciones Calories: 196kcal |

 Top tips

-Generally, gardeners would only eat the male flowers of the zucchini plant, the female flowers are what mature into zucchini, so you only need a couple of male zucchini flowers per plant to pollinate the female ones.
+- What's zucchini bloom: Generally, gardeners only eat the male flowers of the zucchini plant; the female flowers are the ones that ripen into zucchini, so you only need a couple of male zucchini flowers per plant to pollinate the female ones.

 Serving suggestions